 The world is full of spooky and abandoned places.
-The eerie isolation and the history echoed within their walls make these abandoned places very interesting visit.
+The eerie isolation and the history echoed within their walls make these abandoned places very interesting to visit.
 If you are someone who has fun interrupting the ghostly solitude of an abandoned building, you might want to go and visit these spooky locations.

 1. Pripyat, Chernobyl, Ukraine